Save an Average of $321* A Year on RV Insurance

 Make sure that you understand your policy limits for how much they will cover your attachments.

-This is going to cover you for damage caused to your RV if you're in an accident with another vehicle; collision coverage will to protect you no matter who is at fault.
+This is going to cover you for physical damage caused to your RV if you're in an accident with another vehicle; collision coverage will protect you no matter who is at fault.

 Full Replacement Cost Coverage

 In the horrible event that your RV is destroyed by a covered loss or stolen, you can get your RV replaced 100% with full replacement cost coverage.
 Of course, this RV coverage is optional unless you're required to have it by your lean holder.
 However, replacement cost coverage is always a good idea.

 This coverage will cover the medical payments for both yourself and your passengers if your RV is involved in an accident, no matter who is at fault.

 Be sure to ask about this coverage specifically when you are looking at your policy options; medical payment coverage is always an essential type of coverage to have.